Best Chocolate Lava Cakes in Singapore

 Tel: +65 6634 3422

 This may come as a surprise to some, but The Connoisseur Concerto does a very good Dark Chocolate Cake ($11).
-In fact, I’d go so far as to say that it is among my top 5 chocolate lava cake in Singapore.
+In fact, we’d go so far as to say that it is among our top 5 chocolate lava cakes in Singapore.
 If you are a regular, be sure to try it next time.

 3E River Valley Road, #01-01